magland/ephys_nlm/README.tex.md

 As a practical matter, we need to be able to perform the above denoising procedure within a reasonable timeframe relative to other processing steps.
-We use the following strategies to speed up the computation.
+Below we discuss several strategies we use to speed up the computation.

 ### Denoising in time blocks